 Amending soil with either raw BSFF or raw MWF affected the growth of B. rapa plants (χ2 = 186.87; df = 2; p < 0.0001; Figure 2).
 Compared to the control (NoFrass), amending soil with BSFF and MWF resulted in a significantly smaller leaf area, with BSFF showing the lowest value (Figure 2).
 When this experiment was repeated under similar conditions, comparable results were recorded (χ2 = 121.68; df = 2; p < 0.0001; Figure S1).

 Figure 2.
-Leaf area of Brassica rapa plants grown in unamended soil (NoFrass; control) or amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF).
+Leaf area of xx-day-old Brassica rapa plants grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF).
 Boxplots show the median (horizontal bold line), and minimum and maximum values.
 The dot represents an outlier.
 The white square on each box represents the mean leaf area per plant.
 Data were analysed with a generalised linear mixed effect model (GLMM). n is the number of replicates.
-Boxes with different letters are significantly different (Tukey's post hoc test, p < 0.05).
+Boxes with different letters are significantly different (Tukey's post-hoc test, p < 0.05).

 The addition of raw BSFF or raw MWF to the soil resulted in a significantly smaller number of leaves per B. rapa plant when compared to the unamended control (χ2 = 113.94; df = 2; p < 0.0001; Figure S2A).
 Similar results were recorded when this experiment was repeated under comparable conditions (χ2 = 162.53; df = 2; p < 0.0001; Figure S2B).